-- Heritage Halls: Residents who don’t pay parking fees are only authorized to park in “B” lots.
-However, there is very limited parking for Heritage residents and spots can be hard to find.
+- Heritage Halls: Residents who don’t pay parking fees are only authorized to park in B lots.
+Parking spots are limited.

-- Helaman Halls: Residents do not need to pay to park at the Helaman Halls complex.
-However, similarly to Heritage, Helaman Halls has limited designated parking.
-Residents are not permitted to park in any of the areas around Heritage Halls.
+- Helaman Halls: Residents do not need to pay to park at the Helaman Halls complex, but spots are limited.
+They may not park at Heritage Halls.